-EITP 2373 Interpreting: Sign To Voice (3) (Last year's course prefix/number ITP 250)
+EITP 2373 Interpreting: Sign To Voice (3)

-Prerequisite: Interpreter Training 2470 or concurrent enrollment.
-This course is designed for the advanced sign language students.
-Sign to voice skills are developed and practiced through the use of video tapes, audio tapes and one-on-one practice demonstrations.
+Prerequisite: Speech Communications 1342.
+Concurrent enrollment: Interpreter Training 2374 and Interpreter Training 2470.
+This course is designed for the advanced sign language student.
+Sign to voice skills are developed and practiced through the use of video and audio tapes.
+Students focus on identifying topics and then adding the details of the message.
 (3 Lec.)

-EITP 2374 Interpreting: Voice To Sign (3) (Last year's course prefix/number ITP 253)
+EITP 2374 Interpreting: Voice To Sign (3)

-Prerequisite: Interpreter Training 2470 or concurrent enrollment.
+Prerequisite: Interpreter Training 1371 Concurrent enrollment: Interpreter Training 2373 and Interpreter Training 2470.
 Students will acquire theoretical information pertaining to the expressive aspect of interpreting.
 Students will interpret in class by using audio and video tapes.
 Each student's vocabulary/sign choice and performance will be analyzed and recommendations made for improvement of delivery.
+Students will analyze English idioms and translate them into ASL.
 Laboratory fee.
 (3 Lec.)